onsdag 21. desember 2022

 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-When The Little Mermaid had it`s 30th Anniversary three years ago, it was marked with a special event: With an Broadcast Celebration where the movie is played and actors performing it`s musical numbers live.
+When The Little Mermaid had it`s 30th Anniversary in 2019, it was marked with a special event: With an Broadcast Celebration where the movie is played and actors performing it`s musical numbers live.
 True that Disney has usually milked their beloved products into similar properties.
 But in no such way was entirely Broadcasted and delineated between it`s animated and live action parts.
 And it became a huge success.
 With that notion and due to how Mermaid was the one who started the famous and influential Disney Renaissance, there was no surprise that Mermaid`s successor, Beauty and the Beast, would undergo this transition.

 A rose only for me :)